-The statistics include crimes reported to the Vanderbilt University Police Department and other campus officials with significant responsibility for student and campus activities, including the Associate Provost and Dean of Students and the Assistant Vice Chancellor for Student Athletics, Recreation, and Wellness.
+The procedures for preparing the annual disclosure of crime statistics include reporting to the university community statistics obtained from campus officials with significant responsibility for student and campus activities and security.
+The following sources provide data for this report: Vanderbilt University Police Department, the Associate Provost and Dean of Students, and the Assistant Vice Chancellor for Student Athletics, Recreation, and Wellness.
 Additionally, the Metropolitan Nashville Police Department provides crime statistics as required by the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.